taggedzi/smilecms/docs/content-workflows.md

 - Store each track inside `media/music_collection/<slug>/` with its metadata file (default `meta.yml`).
 - The build treats that folder as the sole source for audio and related artwork; references outside the directory will be marked missing during planning.
 - Audio assets are copied into `media/derived/audio/...` so the music catalog and download links work without additional setup.

+Run `smilecms new track <slug> --title "Display Title"` to scaffold the track directory, metadata file, and placeholder lyrics document before adding audio and artwork.

 Example `meta.yml`: